This is Post 35 in the ‘Meditation Guidance’ series.

 The Stupa – a Monument to the Experience of the Liberation

-Whereas the mandala can perhaps be thought of as a larger symbol, which represents both Consciousness itself and also the tensions, or polarities, that exist within the egoic mind, the stupa represents the somatic embodiment, or reflection, or resonance, of Consciousness in the energetic fields of the body, in the so-called ‘subtle bodies’, and highlights the hierarchical dimension of the relationship between them – at the same time bringing a hierarchical dimension to the way we approach the corresponding brahmavihāras, and the egoic cognitive-perceptual functions (which Buddhist tradition calls the skandhas, as mentioned previously here).
+Whereas the mandala can perhaps be thought of as a larger symbol, which represents both Consciousness itself and also the tensions, or polarities, that exist within the egoic mind, the stupa represents the somatic embodiment, or reflection, or resonance, of Consciousness in the energetic fields of the body, in the so-called ‘subtle bodies’, and highlights the hierarchical dimension of the relationship between them.
+So, the stupa brings a hierarchical dimension to the way we approach the corresponding brahmavihāras, and the egoic cognitive-perceptual functions (which Buddhist tradition calls the skandhas, as mentioned previously here).
 While different cultures have elaborated their symbolism in different ways, ultimately the stupas of the east are monuments that celebrate the profound mystery of the energetic embodiment of Consciousness in this world – in the lives of individual human beings.

 Consciousness exists everywhere.
 Indeed it is because of Consciousness that life exists, and because of Consciousness that we are capable of knowing and experiencing life.
 Paradoxically however, although we are all resting in the field of Consciousness, very few of us have ‘recognised’ Consciousness and fully embraced the non-dual reality that pervades all experiencing.
 But it is only by deeply acknowledging Consciousness, and learning to ‘turn towards’, or ‘rest back into’ Consciousness, that we allow Consciousness to become energetically embodied in us.

-Resting as Consciousness and the Apparent Cultivation of Presence
+Resting as Consciousness and the Cultivation of Presence

 To rest as Consciousness and fully allow its beneficial effects, is to enter a profound and subtle energetic transformation.
 But this transformation is not a cultivation of Consciousness.
 Consciousness is always present and does not need to be cultivated.
 The bodily-felt experience that seems to be cultivated in meditation practice, is actually difficult to define, but that which appears to develop can usefully be called Presence – to distinguish it from Consciousness, which is the unconditioned and always present source, of the always varying experience of Presence.